anhhchu/metimur/README.md

 ![workflow](./assets/workflow.png)

-In generate_data task, data are generated in Unity Catalog
+In **generate_data** task, data are generated in Unity Catalog
 ![generate data](./assets/generate_data.png)

-In the Run_Benchmarking task, benchmark queries are executed on the generated data
+In the **run_benchmarking task**, benchmark queries are executed on the generated data

 ![run benchmarking](./assets/run_benchmarking.png)

 2. If the TPC data already exists, an automated Workflow job is created with only the Run_Benchmarking task.
 The Generate_Data task is skipped in this case.

 ![workflow_1_task](./assets/workflow_1_task.png)

-## [COMING SOON] Use Case 3: Benchmark Databricks Serverless Warehouse against a different data warehouse (Snowflake, Redshift, Synapse)
+## Use Case 3: Benchmark against 3rd-party enterprise data warehouses

+[COMING SOON]

-## Use Case 4: Use [Databricks Execute SQL API](https://docs.databricks.com/api/workspace/statementexecution/executestatement) on local machine
+## Use Case 4: Use Databricks Execute SQL API

 You want to use Databricks warehouses from local machine or an application:
 * execute queries with parameters on Databricks SQL warehouse from your local machine using [Databricks Execute SQL API](https://docs.databricks.com/api/workspace/statementexecution/executestatement).